Vardhan-08/Vardhan-08/README.md

 - 🔭 I’m currently pursuing my BTech. under the department of Electrical Engineering from IIT Indore
-- 🌱 I’m currently learning applications of machine and deep learning in various fields like Biomedicine and Astronomy.
+- 🌱 I’m currently learning applications of machine and deep learning in various fields like Biomedical, Natural Language Processing and Astronomy.
 - 👯 I’m looking to collaborate on projects and research based on Machine Learning, Deep Learning and Natural Language Processing.
 - 📫 How to reach me: Email: vardhanpaliwal2000@gmail.com, ee190002065@iiti.ac.in